Lampe2020/L2DB/FORMAT.md

 If `only_flag` is True only the `DIRTY` flag will be reset but no errors will be fixed. **Warning: this may cause errors later on if there are errors!**
 Otherwise the method searches for and fixes any errors in the database, such as checking wether all values are readable as their assigned type and if not, if they are readable as any other type, with the fallback being 'raw'.
+The [header](#header) is completely regenerated in this case.
 After the check the `DIRTY` flag is reset and (if the runtime-flag `verbose` is set) the errors and fixes are output.